cloudmesh-community/hid-sp18-523/notebook.md

 ## Week ( Jan 26 - Feb 03 , 2019 )

+* Installed Puppet Enterprise on Ubuntu 18.04 using both web and text mode install methods and successfully tested.
+* Updated Puppet Enterprise report content based on result of successful installation.
+* Removed redundant steps from content, organized and simplified steps for Puppet Enterprise installation.
+* commited md file and sent pull request on 2/3
 * Added month in bib entries as per professor review comments and send pull request on 2/1
 * Made changes to bib as per professor suggestion and sent pull request on 1/30
 * Online Hours - Attended online hours on 1/30/19 of professor.
 Asked questions about bib and review comments of Puppet paper
 * Set up two VM ( Ubuntu 18 04 ) on mac
 * Installed open source puppet 5 (server and agent) on local Ubuntu 18 04 VM and tested successfully as suggested by professor
+* Created two VM.
+Installed Puppet Master on on one VM and Puppet agent on other VM.
+Used bridged network so that both VM can communicate with each other.
+Verified and tested successful installation.

 ## Week ( Jan 19 - Jan 25 , 2019 )